MadalinaVersin/Introduction-to-Robotics/FinalProject/README.md

 width = " 600 ">
 <img src = "https://user-images.githubusercontent.com/50883586/75287991-16095a00-5824-11ea-94be-1688311b02ee.jpg" height = " 600 "  width = " 600 " >

+<p>After I made the cube I put animation on it, you can see in the following video</p>